branaway/Japid/readme.txt

 * Version History:

+2011/4/1: V0.8.1.2:
+    1. bug fix: now the template always return RenderResultPartial and evaluate the action runners to make sure the super class's action runners get evaluated

 2011/3/20: V0.8.1:
     1. The Eclipse plug: upgraded to 0.8.8.1
     2. The Eclipse plug: fixed syntax coloring for lines containing multiple back quote.